 Entresto improved measures of heart structure and function in HFrEF patients in new Novartis study; additional data complement findings

-- Results from PROVE-HF trial show significant improvements in measures of cardiac structure and function at six months and one year in heart failure with reduced ejection fraction (HFrEF) patients;(1) EVALUATE-HF results complement findings(2)

-- PROVE-HF establishes significant correlation between improvement in widely used cardiac biomarker and positive changes in heart structure and ability to pump blood in patients taking Entresto(1)

-- Safety and tolerability of Entresto were comparable to previously reported findings(1,2,3)
+- Results from PROVE-HF trial show significant improvements in measures of cardiac structure and function at six months and one year in heart failure with reduced ejection fraction (HFrEF) patients;(1) EVALUATE-HF results complement findings(2)- PROVE-HF establishes significant correlation between improvement in widely used cardiac biomarker and positive changes in heart structure and ability to pump blood in patients taking Entresto(1)- Safety and tolerability of Entresto were comparable to previously reported findings(1,2,3)

 Sep 02, 2019, 02:32 ET